ywxt/ywxt.github.io/books/our-secret-base/src/chapter_7.md

 They wriggled their fat bodies, intertwining with each other, forming a disgusting mass.
 At the front end, resembling a head or a mouthpiece, there was a crude and distorted face composed of three black holes, resembling a dwarf extraterrestrial.

-This was the extraterrestrial creature named "Astral Leech" by Ji Chunzao.
+This was the extraterrestrial creature named "Ghostly Leech" by Ji Chunzao.
 It couldn't be observed or sensed by ordinary people, as if it were a monster in another dimension.

 Among them, several leeches had already inserted the front end of their mouthpieces into the unfortunate male audience member's head, starting to extract nutrients—namely, brain tissue and marrow.

-The astral leeches' bodies moved and expanded, their semi-transparent skin revealing grotesque blood vessels, enjoying their feast.
+The ghostly leeches' bodies moved and expanded, their semi-transparent skin revealing grotesque blood vessels, enjoying their feast.

 A scene of real extraterrestrial beings preying on humans, an extremely horrifying image, more shocking than any horror movie...